 I was eighteen years old.
 I had just barely graduated from high school.
 I threw away the full-ride scholarships I had been offered from UCLA and Cornell.
 Instead, I moved down to inner city Detroit with Monster #2 and my best friend from high school, that Redhead.

 It was ridiculous.
 Three freshly released from the prison of high school eighteen year olds on their own in their first apartment.
 We did nothing but party.
 I don’t think any of us had jobs.

 On my fifteenth birthday, the gift I got from my parents was a work release form.
 I walked downstairs expecting my favorite breakfast and instead, I was told to hand that form in to school and look for a job.
 I was on my own from here on out.
 But it’s not as bad as all that!
 You won’t have to pay rent or for food.

-My financial emancipation came as a total surprise since my sister, three and a half years older than me, never had to do that.
+My financial emancipation came as a total surprise since my sister, four years older than me, never had to do that.
 In fact, they were paying out-of-pocket for her expensive University of Michigan education and even she didn’t have a job.
 I think part of the reason why I had to support myself was because my sister’s education was proving to be a little too expensive.

 Well, I thought, if I’m financially on my own, I might as well be physically on my own, too, and ran away from home to Redhead’s house a number of times.
 They kept dragging me back.
 So, I had to support myself at the age of fifteen, but I couldn’t have the freedom to do as I liked.
 Great.

 On my eighteenth birthday, with all the money I had saved from working for three years, I ran away from home for good.
 My family was on vacation and I packed up all of my stuff and moved without telling them where I went, because fuck them.
 That’s why.